BRIEF-India cenbank sets 6.24 pct cut-off rate at 7-day variable rate reverse repo auction

 * India cenbank: weighted average rate at 6.24 percent at 7-day variable rate reverse repo auction

-* India cenbank: allots 200.12 billion rupees at 7-day variable rate reverse repo auction; gets bids worth 282.71 billion rupees
+* India cenbank: allots 199.42 billion rupees at 7-day variable rate reverse repo auction; gets bids worth 199.42 billion rupees Source text: (bit.ly/2qMYhUm)

-* India cenbank: makes partial allotment of 65.36 percent at cut-off rate at 7-day variable rate reverse repo auction Source text - (bit.ly/2qQrXAl)
+* Unit Titagarh Singapore Pte Ltd has acquired shares held by Adler Plastic Spa, Italy Source text for Eikon: Further company coverage: